 Stop MPRP, Inc. opposes the proposed MPRP for several key reasons centered around financial, environmental, and community concerns.

 Unfair Financial Burden and Out-of-State Interests: Despite primarily serving out-of-state corporations, the project forces Marylanders to shoulder a significant portion of its $424 million cost.
 PJM, the Regional Transmission Organization (RTO) behind the project, awarded it to New Jersey-based PSEG.
-Yet, neither PJM nor PSEG can clearly explain how much, if any, of the electricity from these high-voltage power lines will benefit Maryland residents.
+The driving force behind the Maryland Piedmont Reliability Project is the rapid growth of data centers in Virginia, as outlined by PJM in their RTEP Window 3 Reliability Analysis report.

 The MPRP is designed to transport electricity from Pennsylvania to Northern Virginia, largely bypassing Maryland's needs.
 Meanwhile, customers across PJM’s service area, including Maryland, will see this burden reflected in their electric bills, effectively subsidizing the operations of some of the wealthiest corporations without receiving direct benefits.
 This is not only unfair, but it also places an unnecessary financial strain on the people and businesses of Maryland.